hugang/auto-test/doc/commands.md

 the verify fails.

 - arguments
-    - locator: An element locator.
+    - locator(target): An element locator.

 ## verify element present

 Soft assert that the specified element is somewhere on the page.
 The test will continue even if the verify fails.

 - arguments
-    - locator: An element locator.
+    - locator(target): An element locator.

 ## verify element not present

 Soft assert that the specified element is not somewhere on the page.
 The test will continue even if the verify fails.

 - arguments
-    - locator: An element locator.
+    - locator(target): An element locator.

 ## verify not checked

 Soft assert that a toggle-button (checkbox/radio) has not been checked.
 The test will continue even if the verify fails.

 - arguments
-    - locator: An element locator.
+    - locator(target): An element locator.

 ## verify not editable